Skip to contents

 A guide to common issues with files that trip up analysts, providing further information and supporting code to aid in debugging problems within data files.

-If your issue is not covered on here, please contact for assistance.
+If your issue is not covered here, please contact for assistance.

 Duplicate rows

-If you have duplicate rows in your file, this check will have picked it up, so check for that first.
-If you still think you have no duplicate rows, then read on.
+If you have duplicate rows in your file, check_general_dupes() will have picked them up.
+If you still think you have no duplicates, read on.

 The accuracy of this check has been questioned by many, many analysts over the years.
 Without fail, it has prevailed, exposing case after case of duplication.
 So, leave your indignation at the door, and accept this help to find your duplicate rows.

-An example table that does not have duplicate rows overall, but fails the check_data_duplicate_rows() function:
+An example table that has no fully identical rows but still fails the check:

 #> time_period time_identifier geographic_level country_code country_name